orzel/sygeco/docs/index.md

 I do not intend to provide kits on tindie or whatever.
 I have a few spare PCBs though, [contact me](https://freehackers.org/thomas/feedback/) if interested, especially if you happen to live near Paris/France.

+A very useful tool while soldering is the [interactive bom](ibom.html).

 ## Downloads

 The reference is the repository, but for your convenience, here are some 'final products' downloads.